Backyard Fire Pit Ideas for Every Space and Budget

 A side-by-side flat-lay comparison of three fire pit setups representing each budget tier

-Three approaches consistently land under $150 without sacrificing function.
-A store-bought steel fire ring set inside a shallow hand-dug depression costs roughly $30–$50 for the ring, plus $15–$25 for a bag of pea gravel to line the base.
-A repurposed concrete block pit — built by stacking standard 8-inch retaining wall blocks in a circle — runs $40–$80 in materials depending on block count, and requires zero mortar or special tools.
+Three setups consistently stay under $150 without cutting corners on function.
+A steel fire ring dropped into a shallow hand-dug depression runs $30-$50 for the ring, plus $15-$25 for a bag of pea gravel to line the base.
+A concrete block pit built by stacking standard 8-inch retaining wall blocks in a circle costs $40-$80 and requires zero mortar or special tools.

-A store-bought bowl fire pit placed directly on a small paver pad is the third option.
-Four 16-inch square concrete pavers cost around $20–$30, and entry-level bowl pits are widely available for $50–$80.
-All three approaches are fully DIY-friendly in an afternoon.
+The third option: a store-bought bowl pit on a small paver pad.
+Four 16-inch concrete pavers run $20-$30, and entry-level bowl pits go for $50-$80.
+All three are afternoon projects.

 Setup Estimated Cost Tools Needed DIY Difficulty